nicholsonja/example/README.md

 * two
 * three

-this is a second paragraph
+this is a second paragraph.
+This is here.

 this is another paragraph